MF4rhan/Project-2ndSemester/README.md

 - Save and load the system state to text files using custom File I/O.

 ## How It Works
-Basically, the program runs in a command-line loop.
+The program runs in a command-line loop.
 You start by adding some vehicles to your fleet.
 Once you have a fleet, you can create cargo crates and assign them to shipment orders.

 When you try to load crates onto a vehicle, the system checks several rules.
 For example, drones can't carry over 50kg per crate, planes can't take hazmat materials, and ships can't take fragile items.
 If a rule is broken, it blocks the load.
 When you dispatch a shipment, it calculates the transit time based on the vehicle's speed and the distance.
 We also added a customs auditor for international orders that flags banned materials and calculates tariffs.
 You can save all your active data to text files and load it back up later.